nesi/support-docs/docs/General/NeSI_Policies/NeSI_Licence_Policy.md

 use the software without any set-up.

-If you believe you should have access to a licence but do not, or would like to organise remote use of your institution's licence, please {% include "partials/support_request.html" %} and cc: your own IT services.
+If you believe you should have access to a licence but do not, or would like to organise remote use of your institution's licence, please [email NeSI Support](mailto:support@nesi.org.nz) and cc: your own IT services.

 ### Personal or Research Group Licences